You are currently viewing 3 Moving Hacks Worth A Second Glance You Should Know

 Even if you’re only moving one mile, your “last mile,” from the van door to your front door, could present challenges if you don’t plan.

-For starters many shared buildings have designated times during which new residents can load and unload.
-Make sure you clear that hurdle, and if you need to reserve a freight elevator or time in the loading zone, make sure you do that.
+For starters, many shared buildings have designated times during which new residents can load and unload their belongings.
+Make sure to clear that hurdle, and if you need to reserve a freight elevator or time in the loading zone, do so accordingly.

-If you’re driving a large vehicle you’re not used to, make sure you’re aware of the spaces you’ll have to navigate, including any narrow alleys or tight corners.
+If you’re driving a large vehicle you’re not accustomed to, ensure you’re aware of the spaces you’ll need to navigate, including any narrow alleys or tight corners.
 You don’t need to add last-minute driving anxiety to your moving-day adrenaline.

 Moving Hack 3: Pack like a Pro

 You’re well-versed in padding the breakables.
 You’ve got small boxes for your books.
-If you’ve hired movers and packers, you’ve got a separate box for personal items.
+If you’ve hired movers and packers, you’ll have a separate box for your items.
 You may even have detailed lists so you know exactly what’s in the box marked “Kitchen #3.”
 Good on you.

 The Second Glance: Pack Early, and Pack For The Worst

 If you’re moving things that could potentially leak fluid, you’ll want to drain them well in advance, especially heavy-duty items with oil and gasoline.
 Drain your lawn mower, snow blower, or other gas-powered tools and small vehicles well in advance of your move.
-The same goes for hoses and gardening equipment, too.
+The same applies to hoses and gardening equipment as well.

 The timing of your move might force you to make some contingency plans.
 If it’s a winter move, have tarps handy, as well as shovels and tools for dealing with icy roads and walkways, and for clearing snow away from passageways.
-If it’s particularly hot and sunny, be ready with ice packs or washcloths to help you cool down.
+If it’s particularly hot and sunny, be prepared with ice packs or washcloths to help you stay cool.
 Have sunblock handy if you need it.

 What’s the most important piece of common wisdom to consider?
 Professional movers and packers can make every step of the moving process much simpler.